 Symptoms of this type of food intolerance can range from digestive, mood to auto-immune disorders.

 A wheat-related disorder, gluten intolerance is a common health condition with symptoms including abdominal pain, bloating, constipation and diarrhoea.
 Because its symptoms closely mimic that of other digestive disorders, aside from it being a newly-recognised condition, gluten intolerance can be difficult to diagnose.

 Gluten is made up of two protein groups – gliadin and glutenin – with the former found to be the culprit behind most of the discomfort gluten-sensitive individuals suffer from.
 Gluten is commonly found in grains, with wheat being the most frequently consumed of them all.
 Barley, rye, and baked food products such as bread and cracker biscuits, different kinds of pasta as well as seasonings and spices, all contain gluten.

 From Head to Toe, for Some

 Gluten intolerance – or non-coeliac gluten sensitivity, to be specific – can affect your body in more ways than one.
-Aside from digestive symptoms, gluten intolerance may present itself through neurological conditions such as anxiety, brain fog and depression, and physical issues such as numbness in your arms or legs, joint and muscle pain and skin rashes.
+Aside from digestive symptoms, gluten intolerance may present itself physically through skin rashes, joint and muscle pain, and numbness in your arms or legs.
+It may also cause neurological conditions such as anxiety, brain fog and depression.

 The time it takes for these symptoms to manifest ranges from person to person, with some experiencing an almost instantaneous surge of reactions right after consuming gluten.
 Symptoms can last for a day or more, depending on the individual’s level of intolerance.

 Here’s the catch: majority of the human population can digest gluten without experiencing any discomfort whatsoever, proving why a gluten-free diet is not suited for everyone.

 One thing healthcare professionals look out for when a patient comes to them with gluten intolerance symptoms is whether the patient has gluten intolerance, or its most severe condition called coeliac disease.

 Differentiating the two conditions is rather tricky as they share the same symptoms: patients diagnosed with coeliac disease were found to have experienced the same digestive, physical and neurological symptoms such as abdominal pain, bloating, constipation, diarrhoea, joint and muscle pain, and brain fog that gluten-sensitive individuals also experience.